Debra Fernandez, Chair

 Williamson Sports Center 227

-Rubén Graciani began his artistic career as a scholarship student at the North Carolina School of the Arts, where he majored in Modern Dance.
-After receiving his high school degree, Mr. Graciani was awarded a scholarship to attend The Juilliard School in New York City.
-In addition to the Juilliard program, Mr. Graciani studied on scholarship with several major New York dance companies, including the Martha Graham Dance Company and the Merce Cunningham Dance Company.
+Rubén Gracian began his artistic career as a scholarship student at the North Carolina School of the Arts, where he majored in Modern Dance.
+After receiving his high school degree, Mr. Graciani studied on scholarship at The Juilliard School in addition to several major New York dance companies, including the Martha Graham Dance Company and the Merce Cunningham Dance Company.

 Mr. Graciani completed his studies at the State University of New York – Purchase College, receiving a Bachelor of Fine Arts in Dance.
 While attending Purchase, Mr. Graciani was invited to perform in three International Festivals of Dance staged in Taiwan and China.
 Mr. Graciani was also invited to join the Kevin Wynn Collection, a New York based Modern Dance Company.